|Status : Published||Published On : Aug, 2021||Report Code : VRHC1201||Industry : Healthcare||Available Format :||Page : 126|

 Technological advancements, advantages of surgical robots in clinical procedures, increasing investment for the research and development, mounting occurrence of neurological and orthopedic disorders and increasing geriatric population are some of the key factors fuelling the growth of the surgical robots market, globally.
 There are several benefits of robotic surgery, which is leading to an increase in adoption by hospitals and ambulatory surgical centers.
 Robotic surgery offers several benefits to the surgeon such as an enhanced visual field, superior dexterity, and reach to inaccessible or hard-to-reach places during the surgery.

 Similarly patients benefit from better clinical outcomes, shorter hospital stays, precision in surgery, lesser pain, early discharge and shorter recovery time.
-The robotic surgery also causes smaller incision and therefore reduces the risk of getting infection post-surgery.
-Compared to conventional surgery robotic surgery leaves small incision and allows surgeon to operate in very tight spaces with precision using robotic arms.
+The robotic surgery also causes smaller incisions and therefore reduces the risk of getting infection post-surgery.
+Compared to conventional surgery robotic surgery leaves small incision and allows surgeons to operate in very tight spaces with precision using robotic arms.

 Apart from the aforementioned factors the increasing prevalence of neurological disorders and increasing geriatric population is leading to the growth in the surgical robot market across the globe.
 For instance, according to the World Health Organization (WHO), globally in 2010 approximately 524 million people were aged 65 years and older and is expected to reach 1.5 billion in 2050.